spencerragen/eea.docker.pylint/README.md

-# Docker image for Pylint source code bug and quality checker for Python
+# Docker image for Pylint checker

 [Pylint](https://www.pylint.org/) is a source code bug and quality checker for the Python programming language.
 It follows the style recommended by PEP 8, the Python style guide.